Malcolm Goodman MBE

 As a founding trustee of the National Association of Youth Orchestras, in 1979 Malcolm became the Honorary Course Administrator for the Anglo-German Youth Music Week - a role he continued for 20 years until it was superseded by the European Youth Music Week in 1999.

-In the 1980s he also served as a member of the Consumer Standards Advisory Council for the British Standards Institute.
+In the 1980s Malcolm also served as a member of the Consumer Standards Advisory Council for the British Standards Institute, and spent a number of years as a Special Constable for Nottinghamshire Police.

-In March 2020 Malcolm established the Musicians' Virus Forum as a discussion group for freelance musicians during the COVID-19 outbreak.
-Now renamed the Musicians' Forum the group provides a general platform for advice and support for the musical community.
+In March 2020 Malcolm established the Musicians' Virus Forum as a social media discussion group for freelance musicians during the COVID-19 outbreak.
+Now renamed the Musicians' Forum, with over 6,000 members around the world, the group continues to provide a general discussion platform for advice and support for the professional music community.

-Malcolm Goodman was awarded the MBE by Her Majesty Queen Elizabeth II at Buckingham Palace in 2001 for services to youth music and the Royal Air Force.
+Malcolm Goodman was appointed a Member of the Most Excellent Order of the British Empire with the award of the MBE by Her Majesty Queen Elizabeth II at Buckingham Palace in 2001 for his charity work and support of youth music.

 Print | Sitemap